 Keeping track of the greenhouse temperature throughout the day is very important.
 How can you know how to grow your plants without an accurate reading of how hot it is throughout the day?
 A temperature monitor lets you see broad data about the temperature over a defined period of time.
 The temperature is recorded so you can view it at any moment.

-Keeping optimum temperatures and humidity is very important for keeping your plants healthy.
-While it depends on which vegetables and plants you are growing, there are tools and tips anyone can implement to increase their chances at growing crops year-round, automatic and (almost) hassle-free.
+Keeping optimal temperatures and humidity is very important for keeping your plants healthy.
+While it depends on which vegetables and plants you are growing, there are tools and tips anyone can implement to increase their chances of growing crops year-round, automatic and (almost) hassle-free.

 - Winter pool maintenance: Everything you need to know about keeping your pool tidy this season

 - How to build an outdoor kitchen on a budget and create the ideal cooking space

 - What you need to know about light deprivation (or ‘light dep’) greenhouses and how they work

 - A complete guide to cleaning your greenhouse for beginners